Pre-Election Day of Silence Starts in Russia

 However, all previously installed billboards and printouts on stationary objects are allowed in the event they are no closer than 50 meters from the entrance to the polling station.
 They must contain data on those who ordered the campaign materials and data on the printing office.
 Printouts can't be left on automobiles or other non-stationary objects even outside the 50-meter ban zone.

-All candidates had a 3 month period, when they had opportunity to wage electoral campaigns, with last 28 days being the most heated ones, when presidential candidates get their free prime-time on federal channels and radio.
-The candidates received more than 60 hours of free air time on federal TV channels and 36 hours on the radio.
+All the candidates had a 3-month period, when they had the opportunity to wage electoral campaigns, with the last 28 days being the most heated, when the presidential candidates received their free airtime on federal channels and radio.
+Each of the presidential contenders received more than 60 hours of free time on federal TV channels and 36 hours on the radio.

 READ MORE: Russian Embassy in Damascus Opens Polling Place for 2018 Presidential Election

 The presidential elections in Russia will start on March 18.
-Eight candidates are running for the presidential post this year: Sergey Baburin from the All-People's Union party, Pavel Grudinin from the Communist Party of the Russian Federation, incumbent President Vladimir Putin, Civil Initiative party candidate Ksenia Sobchak, Communists of Russia party Chairman Maxim Suraykin, Presidential Commissioner for Entrepreneurs' Rights and businessman Boris Titov, co-founder of the Yabloko party Grigory Yavlinsky and head of the Liberal Democratic Party of Russia Vladimir Zhirinovsky.
+Eight candidates are vying for the presidency this year: Sergey Baburin from the All-People's Union party, Pavel Grudinin from the Communist Party of the Russian Federation, incumbent President Vladimir Putin, Civil Initiative party candidate Ksenia Sobchak, Communists of Russia party Chairman Maxim Suraykin, Presidential Commissioner for Entrepreneurs' Rights and businessman Boris Titov, co-founder of the Yabloko party Grigory Yavlinsky and head of the Liberal Democratic Party of Russia Vladimir Zhirinovsky.

 All comments